Skip to main content

 Required for all modes.
 These are quickstart minimums for the monorepo stack:

 These requirements are quickstart guidance and may change as the Lineth Stack evolves.
-For the latest values, check the Lineth monorepo documentation before running the stack.
+For the latest values, check the Lineth Stack docs in the monorepo before running the stack.

 RequirementMinimum